Features¶

 the public repository in a way that will ensure it gets chosen over the private package.

-option in pip’s configuration file or command line
+Use the --index-url option in pip’s configuration file or command line

 to specify the feed, overriding the default.

-option, which is additive and may lead
+Avoid the --extra-index-url option, which is additive and may lead

 to having multiple indexes.